-Before delving into what Cumulative Impact Assessment and Management ("CIAM") means, it must be remembered some aspects that, although are more linked to the Environmental Impact Assessment ("EIA"), will allow to define the starting assumptions of this analysis.
+Before getting into what Cumulative Impact Assessment and Management ("CIAM") means, it is important to recall some aspects that, although more linked to the Environmental Impact Assessment ("EIA") process, will allow defining the starting assumptions of this analysis.
 Therefore, one of the first things to keep in mind is that an action's impact over time is not constant and tends to vary depending on the stages or phases in which such action is carried out.

-Taking the above into account, if environmental quality is plotted on the y-axis and elapsed time on the x-axis, and if the temporal space is divided to mark three stages that correspond to the pre-implementation phase (when the decision to carry out the proposed action has been taken and preparations are being made to implement it), the implementation phase (when the action is being carried out) and the post-implementation phase (when the action has been carried out and the objectives pursued begin to be achieved), the impact generated by said action will tend to behave as presented in Figure No. 3.
+Taking the above into account, if environmental quality is plotted on the y-axis and elapsed time on the x-axis, and if the temporal space is divided to mark three stages that correspond to the preimplementation phase (when the decision to carry out the proposed action has been taken and preparations are being made to implement it), the implementation phase (when the action is being carried out) and the post-implementation phase (when the action has been carried out and the objectives pursued begin to be achieved), the impact generated by said action will tend to behave as presented in Figure No. 3.

-Almost without exception, the sole decision to carry out an action (pre-implementation phase) will begin to cause certain effects in the environment (especially of social nature), which can be positive, as in the case of action A, or negative, as in the case of actions B and C (see Figure No. 3).
-As the action is implemented, its (usually negative) repercussions tend to be accentuated (implementation phase) to a point where they begin to be less intense (more or less in the middle of the implementation phase) and then to stabilise in the post-implementation phase, eventually generating positive final distortions, as in the case of actions A and B, or negative, as in the case of action C. These stabilised final distortions are also known as residual impact or ecological footprint of an action.
+Almost without exception, just decision to carry out an action (pre-implementation phase) will begin to cause certain effects in the environment (especially of a social nature), which can be positive, as in the case of action A, or negative, as in the case of actions B and C (see Figure No. 3).
+As the action is implemented, its (usually negative) repercussions tend to be accentuated (implementation phase) to a point where they begin to be less intense (more or less in the middle of the implementation phase) and then to stabilize in the post-implementation phase, eventually generating positive final distortions, as in the case of actions A and B. or negative, as in the case of action C. These stabilized final distortions are also known as residual impacts or ecological footprints of an action.

 A second concept is what is known as the mitigation hierarchy.
-This was developed to encourage the actions (project) that may affect an environmental component to incorporate, within their planning and implementation process, management measures to prevent, minimise, restore, or compensate for their potential negative impacts, so that the final result of their implementation is, in environmental terms, positive or as least negative as possible.
-To this end, it is important to bear in mind that: i) preventing seeks to stop impacts from occurring; ii) minimising or mitigating pursues the reduction of the duration, intensity, or extent of an impact; iii) restoring has the objective of ensuring that a place or environmental component affected by an impact recovers the conditions it had before said impact occurred; and iv) compensating aims to preserve areas equivalent to those affected by the actions implemented, when the measures to prevent, mitigate or restore the impact failed to generate a positive aggregate impact.
+This was developed to encourage the actions (project)

+that may affect an environmental component to incorporate, within their planning and implementation process, management measures to prevent, minimize, restore, or compensate for their potential negative impacts, so that the final result of their implementation is, in environmental terms, positive or the least negative.
+To this end, it is important to bear in mind that: i) preventing seeks to stop impacts from occurring; ii) minimizing or mitigating pursues the reduction of the duration, intensity, or extent of an impact; iii) restoring has the objective of ensuring that a place or environmental component affected by an impact recovers the conditions it had before said impact occurred; and iv) compensating aims to preserve areas equivalent to those affected by the actions implemented, when the measures to prevent, mitigate or restore the impact failed to generate a positive aggregate impact.
 This, graphically, can be better understood as follows (see Figure No. 4).